-It should never be Customer Success and Customer Support.
+It should never be Customer Success vs Customer Support.
 Yet, somehow these departments have become separated and even disassociated from each other.

 It has become common for Customer Success to be perceived as the driver of every aspect of customer satisfaction that results from customer interactions, while the Support department is left feeling like a reactive cost center.
 Anyone who has worked alongside dedicated, knowledgable, and highly responsive Support teams can easily see they provide much more value than that.

 The truth is, there will never be success with customers if you’re intent on drawing a line in the sand.
 Support and Success departments who work in tandem lead to a more positive customer experience.
 Andrew Spittle, Head of Support at Automattic made this point two years ago, and we’re still having this discussion.

 What’s the alternative?

 Instead of reinforcing silos, let’s identify opportunities for shared success.